lr42/stama/roadmap.md

 - [ ] Add the ability to output a representation of a StateMachine as a PlantUML diagram.
+- [ ] Add the ability to output a representation of a StateMachine as a Graphviz (dot) file?
 - [ ] Add the ability to output a representation of a StateMachine as a state table.
+  	- As CSV?
+	- A LaTex?
+- [ ] Add a 'lenient' flag that lets a user upgrade a state?
+	- Would it be better to just pass a State to a SuperState, to get a new SuperState back, and then assign that as a new parent?

  Bugs